- What kind of boat is hard antifouling suitable for? -

-Applying an underwater coating is recommended for boats with long lay times, trailer boats and sport boats with speeds of up to 70 knots.
+Hard antifouling is recommended for boats with long lay times, trailer boats and sport boats with speeds of up to 70 knots.
 Hard antifouling should also be applied in waters where boats or yachts run dry.
-The surface does not polish or rub off.

 Hard antifouling provides the hull with long lasting protection, despite long lay times without movement.
 The effect of the biocides only begins in the water, so the boat can easily stay in winter storage for days or weeks.

-With hard antifouling, the surface dries out after application forming a hard, sandable covering.
-The binding agent, also called matrix, is insoluble in water.
+With hard antifouling, the surface dries out after application forming a hard, sandable surface.
+The binding agent, also called matrix, is insoluble to water.
 This layer usually contains the bioactive substances that will protect your hull from fouling.
 The effect of the biocides only begins in the water, which is why the boat can easily stay in winter storage for days or weeks.

 The active ingredients are released from this matrix, leaving the empty binding agent residue at the end.